getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/index.md

 sidebar_order: 2
 ---

 Sentry’s Integration Platform provides a way for external services to interact with the Sentry SaaS service using the REST API and webhooks.
-Integrations utilizing this platform are first-class actors within Sentry, and you can build them for [LINK: public](links to the public section below) as well as [LINK: internal ](links to the internal section below) use cases.
+Integrations utilizing this platform are first-class actors within Sentry, and you can build them for [public](#public-integrations) as well as [internal](#internal-integrations) use cases.

 [ SCREENSHOT: screenshot of the developer settings page where you can choose b/n public  and internal ]